Jozef Šesták: In Slovakia

+In May 2023, the publishing house VEDA of the Slovak Academy of Sciences published a book of Šesták's memoirs entitled Diplomat, my missions and stories.
+It was officially launched on 1 June 2023.
+The book is non-fiction and presents information and documents that have not yet been published.

-His wife, PhDr.
-Anna Šestáková, is a niece of a famous Slovak writer Dobroslav Chrobák.
+His wife, Anna Šestáková, is a niece of Slovak writer Dobroslav Chrobák.
 She is a university lecturer and an expert on diplomatic protocol, etiquette and the history of diplomacy.